gearfinity/gearfinity/CONTRIBUTING.md

 - Please ensure any 3D models you submit are optimized and have been checked for issues (like non-manifold edges, flipped normals, etc).
 - Keep your commit messages clear and descriptive.

+## Design Guidelines
+- Reuse existing Gearfinity parts when possible, especially large parts.
+- If a parts need to be adjusted to fit specs, try adjusting smaller parts first (such as spacers) to avoid creating new variations of a large part.
+- Aim to design parts as easy as possible to print.
+This includes adding built-in supports where necessary.

 ## Community